s0stratos/ranatica/README.md

 - Ex: QUESTIONS IN LATIN

 ## SCITIN FORO UTI
-- Contains resources on latin vocabulary, idioms and expressions.
+- Contains resources on latin **vocabulary, idioms and expressions**.
 - Ex: APUD SE ESSE

 ## SCRIPTA EXADUORSUM STATUTA
-- Contains parallel Latin and Greek resources
+- Contains **parallel Latin and Greek** resources
+- Also contains some resources about Greek Comedy

 ## STRUCTURA UERBORUM
-- Contains resources on about a simple sentence structure annotation system
+- Contains resources on about a **simple sentence structure annotation system**
 - Also contains texts annotated using that system

 ## UAE ME QUI RECENS IN FORUM SUM DELATUS
-- Contains resources on addressing specific topics in latin.
+- Contains resources on **speaking about specific topics** in latin.
 - Ex: PREPARING FOOD